numpy/numpy/doc/neps/nep-0055-string_dtype.rst

-* Downstream libraries and users will be able to move away from object arrays currently used as a substitute for variable-length string arrays, unlocking performance improvements by avoiding passes over the data outside of NumPy.
+* Downstream libraries and users will be able to move away from object arrays currently used as a substitute for variable-length string arrays, unlocking performance improvements by avoiding passes over the data outside of NumPy and allowing use of fast GIL-releasing C casts and string ufuncs for string operations.

 * A more intuitive user-facing API for working with arrays of Python strings, without a need to think about the in-memory array representation.